 Shropshire might not be the biggest or the most famous county in Britain, but it certainly holds its own when it comes to fun things to do.

-1. Wander amongst the aircraft at RAF Cosford
+1. Wander amongst the aircraft at RAF Cosford, Shropshire

-2. Journey back in time at Blists Hill Victorian Town
+2. Journey back in time at Bliss Hill Victorian Town, Telford, Shropshire

 Located near to the Ironbridge Gorge.
 Bliss Hill Victorian Town is a complete working museum based in the Victorian times, complete with bank where you can exchange your money into shillings to be used in some of the many shops that cover the site, including a traditional fish and chip restaurant, sweet shop, candle makers and much more.